RAOEUS/plover-dictionaries/README.md

 Credit to [@jenchanws](https://gist.github.com/jenchanws/5c8dedb826c775fc2a1521c9b9104ea9) for the raw steno python dictionaries

-Credit to [@EPLHREU](https://github.com/EPLHREU) for the symbols and modifiers dictionaries

 ## Required Plover plugins:

-- plover-dict-commands
-- plover-python-dictionary
-- plover-retro-stringop
-- plover-stitching
+- `plover-dict-commands` for raw mode
+- `plover-python-dictionary` for Emily's Modifiers, Emily's Symbols, and raw.py
+- `plover-retro-stringop` for retro string alterations in retro.json
+- `plover-stitching` for raw mode

 ## Optional Plover plugins:

 - plover-clippy (For the `clippy-monitor.ps1` PowerShell script)
+- plover-fancy-text (For use with `fancy-text.json`)
 - plover-tapey-tape (For the `tapey-tape-monitor.ps1` PowerShell script)
-- plover-fancy-texct (For use with `fancy-text.json`)

 ## Ordering and Enabled/Disabled